yumy-yumy/topic-model/src/ReadMe.md

 `python preprocess/preXml.py -f raw_data.xml -o /home/data`

-, where `raw_data.xml` is the file contains raw data and  `/home/data` is the outpath to save results.
+, where `raw_data.xml` is the file contains raw data and  `/home/data` is the path to save results.
 It extracts necessary informartion such as abstract and category of an atrticle.
 The output is a set of .txt files where each of them contains extracted data in the same year.
 In the .txt file, each line represents an article by the format of [id/category]\t[text].